Solar+ Storage Integrated Energy Management Demonstration in a Supportive Housing Facility

 Reliability

-This effort will demonstrate the commercial feasibility to deploy many MWh of dispatchable energy integrated in a PV/BESS configuration with smart inverters to manage energy use through load shifting and emergency back-up.
+This project will demonstrate the commercial feasibility of deploying dispatchable energy integrated into a PV/BESS configuration with smart inverters to enhance reliability through advanced energy management strategies and emergency backup.

 Key Project Members